-A gloved thumb and forefinger pried an eyelid open.
+A gloved hand reached in and pried an eyelid open.
 A beam of white light illuminated a pale blue cornea causing the tiny muscles of the iris to constrict the black portal into the president’s soul.
-The latex digits released and the eyelid sprung shut.
+The fingers released and the eyelid sprung shut.

-A cadre of specialists dressed in white lab coats, and nurses clothed in teal scrubs converged.
-The throng of suited, high-ranking presidential staff pushed their way into the scrum as well.
+Specialists in white lab coats, and nurses in teal scrubs converged.
+The throng of suited, presidential staff pushed their way into the scrum.

 “President Manfred, can you hear me?”

 A nurse placed a blood pressure cuff on the president’s upper arm.
 Her nametag read “Baum”.
-She was thin with shoulder length, toasted blond hair.
-Plain but pretty-ish, with thin lips and wounded-looking eyes, she performed her task with stolid efficiency.
-When done taking his pressure, she injected medication into his IV line.
+She was thin, with shoulder length, toasted blond hair.
+Plain-looking, with thin lips and wounded-looking eyes, she performed her task with stolid efficiency.
+She removed the cuff and injected medication into his IV line.

 Everyone dressed in suits drew back and sighed in relief.
-Many had heard a rumor that he was brain dead.
+Many had heard the rumor that he was brain dead.
 Some still weren’t convinced he wasn’t.